Self-Strengthening Movement: Evaluation

 Historians are generally divided into two camps: those such as Michael Gasster (1972) and Kwang-Ching Liu who perceive the self-strengthening movement as an inadequate reform program that was doomed to failure because of its conservative ideology, and those such as Li Chien Nung, Samuel Chu, and Benjamin Elman who focus on the political struggles in the Qing government, while another view was presented by Luke S. K. Kwong (1984) who argued that the movement has been wrongly perceived as a failure because it was not meant to be a defense strategy to ward off further military losses; he argues that it was only meant to be an adaptive reform, and it succeeded in that Western ideas did spread through trade, building of academies and overseas education.

 Historian Immanuel C. Y. Hsu argues the movement was a superficial attempt to modernize limited areas of Chinese society.
 In striking contrast to the much more thorough modernization program at the same time in Japan, in China he says that there were no attempts to study or assimilate western institutions, philosophy or culture.
 There was a superficial emphasis on western military technology that proved a failure in actual warfare against France in 1884 and Japan in 1894.
 Hsu identifies six major weaknesses.
 First lack of coordination, in which provincial authorities went their own way with little cooperation with the national government.
 After the Taiping Rebellion the central government was too weak to coordinate the provinces.
 Second the limited vision of key leaders such as Li Hongzhang and Zeng Guofang.
 They did not attempt to make China into a modern state, but rather tried to strengthen the old order militarily.
+This reflects a broader limitation of the movement, as reforms focused on adopting Western technology while largely preserving existing political and institutional structures.
 Thirdly there was a shortage of capital.
 What profits enterprises created were redistributed to shareholders and not reinvested, so there was little economic growth.
 Fourth, the Western powers and Imperial Japan maintained heavy pressure on China that prevented a concentration on internal enemies.
 However they did support modernizing developments in the Treaty Ports.
 Fifthly there was a moral sense of Chinese traditional superiority over modern Western values.
 This produced on the one hand excessive caution, and an overabundance of incompetence, and continued corruption.
 Finally the great majority of the gentry and Mandarins regarded foreign affairs and the West in general as vulgar and hostile to the glories of Chinese civilization.